gruns/blagoblag/content/drafts/introduction-to-fuzzing-in-python-with-afl.rst

 Fuzzing is a technique in computer testing and security where you generate a bunch of random inputs, and see how some program handles it.
-For example, if you had a JPG parser, you might create a bunch of valid images and broken images, and make sure it either parsers them or errors out cleanly.
+For example, if you had a JPG parser, you might create a bunch of valid images and broken images, and make sure it either parses them or errors out cleanly.
 In C (and other memory unsafe languages) fuzzing can often be used to discover segfaults, invalid reads, and other potential security issues.
 Fuzzing can also be useful in Python, where it can be used to discover uncaught